How to do an unedged manicure

 - there is no pain;

-- great for men and teenagers;
+- Great for men and teenagers;

 - manicure does not damage the surface and root marigold;

-- cuticle softeners act only on dead cells.
+- cuticle softeners only act on dead cells.

 European manicure is divided into three main types: